 E. T. Perry – Editor

-E. T. Perry is a writer and editor currently based in the Hudson Valley, New York.
+E. T. Perry is a writer and editor currently based in New England.
 She graduated with honors from Vassar College in 2013.
 She earned her BA in English, specializing in literature and literary theory.
 She has contributed to a variety of literary and academic projects, both in print and online.

 Zoe Cohen – Content Manager